Matching complexes of trees and applications of the matching tree algorithm: Polygon Tilings

 \begin{corollary} The matching complex of a $1 \times 1\times t$ honeycomb graph is at least $(t-1)$-connected. \end{corollary} \begin{proof} When $t\geq 2$, this follows immediately from the $n=3$ case of Theorem \ref{2ngons}.
 When $t = 1$, a $1 \times 1 \times t$ honeycomb graph is the cycle $C_6$, and $M(C_6) \simeq S^1 \vee S^1$ \cite[Proposition 4.6]{Kozlov_Trees}. \end{proof}

-Theorem~\ref{2ngons} sharpens previous connectivity bounds due to Barmak \cite{Barmak} and Engstr\"om \cite{Engstrom_ClawFree}.
+We will show in Theorem~\ref{2by1bym} that the $2 \times 1 \times t$ honeycomb is $(2t-1)$-connected.
+This sharpens previous connectivity bounds due to Barmak \cite{Barmak} and Engstr\"om \cite{Engstrom_ClawFree}.
 In these papers, the authors independently explored the connectivity of the independence complexes of claw-free graphs.
 The {\em claw graph} is the complete bipartite graph $K_{1, 3}$.
-A graph is {\em claw-free} if there are no induced subgraphs which are claws.
+A graph is {\em claw-free} if there are no induced subgraphs which are claw graphs.

 As the matching complex of a graph is the independence complex of the line graph, and all line graphs are claw-free, Barmak's and Engstr\"om's results can be used to obtain connectivity bounds for matching complexes.
+For the $2 \times 1 \times t$ honeycomb, our bound is sharper than the bounds provided by Barmak \cite[Theorem 5.5]{Barmak} and Engstr\"om \cite[Theorem 3.2]{Engstrom_ClawFree}.